oracle-livelabs/database/db-23ai-fundamentals/new-ai-vector-search/new-ai-vector-search.md

     ```
     ![insert into the table](images/vec6.png =50%x*)

-    By defining the number of dimensions, we are effetely creating a check constraint.
+    By defining the number of dimensions, we are effectively creating a check constraint.

 5. We could also create multiple vectors in one table and define them with different formats and dimensions.